tessercat/daoistic-book/daodejing/17/english.md

-At first, your subjects know they have one.
+It's best when they only know they have one.

-Then they flatter you,
+It's less than ideal
-then they fear you,
+when they're devoted to you,
-then they make fun of you.
+admire you,

-They're not very trusting,
+worse still when they fear you, even worse when they hate you.

-and you should expect disrespect.
+When you don't trust them enough, expect mistrust, and deprive yourself of their good advice.

-Honest words are few and far between.
+Just do your job and do it well so everyone says,

-Just do the job and do it well so citizens can say they did it themselves.
+I'll do that too.